vk7r/iot_temp_humid_monitor/README.md

 ```

 ### Keys
-First off put in your credentials in the keys.py file
+Ensure that the keys.py file has all required keys."
 ```python
 #Wifi credentials
 WIFI_SSID = 'YOUR_WIFI_SSID'